Noah Levine: Allegations of sexual misconduct

-Spirit Rock had previously indefinitely suspended Levine from teaching there, pending the investigation by the ATS organization, which was founded by Levine.
-That investigation, completed in August, concluded that Levine had likely violated the Third Precept, “to avoid creating harm through sexuality” and was followed by the dissolution of ATS.
-The EAR Council then “conducted its own investigation, a long and careful process of collecting information from numerous sources in order to determine Mr. Levine’s fitness for teaching."
+The investigation, completed in August, concluded that Levine had likely violated the Third Precept, "to avoid creating harm through sexuality" and was followed by the dissolution of ATS.
+The EAR Council then "conducted its own investigation, a long and careful process of collecting information from numerous sources in order to determine Mr. Levine's fitness for teaching."

+As of December 2023, Levine has refused to recognize the legitimacy of both allegations and has continued teaching.